Las Vegas Strip: Live sports

-The Strip will also become the home of the upcoming Las Vegas Grand Prix and will be part of the 2023 Formula One World Championship.
+The Strip also hosts the Las Vegas Grand Prix which has been part of the Formula One World Championship since 2023.
+It will also house the New Las Vegas Stadium for the Oakland Athletics in 2028 when the team relocates to the Las Vegas Valley.
+In recent years, an NBA-ready arena on the Strip has been proposed as part of the planned LVXP development.

 Golf

 The Aladdin had a nine-hole golf course in the 1960s.
 As land values on the Strip have increased over the years, the resort-affiliated golf courses have been removed to make way for building projects.
 The Tropicana Country Club closed in 1990 and the Dunes golf course in the mid-90s.
 Steve Wynn, founder of previously owned Mirage Resorts, purchased the Desert Inn and golf course for his new company Wynn Resorts and redeveloped the course as the Wynn Golf Club.
-This course closed in 2017, but the development planned for the course was cancelled and the course will be renovated and re-opened in late 2019.
+This course closed in 2017, but the development planned for the course was cancelled and the course was renovated and re-opened in late 2019.
 In 2000, Bali Hai Golf Club opened just south of Mandalay Bay and the Strip.
 In 2016, a TopGolf opened near the Strip.

 Amusement parks and rides

-The Strip is home to the Adventuredome indoor amusement park at Circus Circus.
-The Adventuredome is glass-enclosed with a carousel, mini-golf, two roller coasters, bowling, spinning rides, arcade, virtual reality rides, carnival midway, and clown shows.
+Adventuredome indoor amusement park at Circus Circus on the Strip is a major tourist attraction; it is enclosed in glass, with a carousel, mini-golf, two roller coasters, bowling, spinning rides, an arcade, virtual reality rides, a carnival midway, and clown shows.

 The Stratosphere tower has several rides: